vinayn/pythonreadtext/README.md

 # pythonreadtext
-The code uses East to detect text and tesseract to read detected box.
+The code uses East to detect text in video and tesseract to read detected text box.